khonsulabs/cushy/examples/tabbed-document-ui/README.md

   - 'text' - the text file.
   - 'image' - the image file.
 - Architecture
-    - [ ] Code should be written in such a way that multiple-developers can work on different aspects of the codebase without creating merge-conflicts. i.e. use modules, avoid tight-coupling, good compile-time dependencies, etc.
+    - [x] Code should be written in such a way that multiple-developers can work on different aspects of the codebase without creating merge-conflicts. i.e. use modules, avoid tight-coupling, good compile-time dependencies, etc.
     - [x] The application itself must own the documents (images, text), not the tabs themselves.
-    - [ ] When the last tab for a document is closed, the document should be dropped/closed.
+    - [x] When the last tab for a document is closed, the document should be dropped/closed.
 - Bonus points
-	- [ ] Native look and feel controls.
+	- [ ] Native look and feel controls. ❌ Cushy has its own visual style.
 	- [x] Some way of closing all the tabs in one go (e.g. "Close all" button on toolbar).
     - [ ] Add 'Display in window' on tab context menu which when clicked displays the document in a new window with no tab bar, and where the window title is the name of the file.
 	- [ ] Multiple tabs for the same document, e.g. right-click a tab, click 'Duplicate'.
 Changes in one tab are reflected in the other.